watsona4/scipy2016/SciPy2016TripReport.md

 - Genapp: tool developed by NIST to assist non computer&ndash;scientists in creating simple web-based GUIs for collaboration
-- anagram.py: uses metaprogramming to determine anagrams
+- anagram.py: uses metaprogramming to determine anagrams on import
 - Numpy v1.11 new features
-- Tracking thunderstorms in areas with poor radar coverage by tracking lightning data.
+- Tracking thunderstorms in areas with poor radar coverage by tracking lightning data
 - *Elegant SciPy*: new book that teaches how you use SciPy to write elegant scientific software
-- Teaser about Enthought Canopy integration with LabView
+- Teaser about future Enthought Canopy integration with LabView
 - Gadfly: used Pandas and Numba to store and analyze large astrophysical datasets
 - Python CMake Build System: CMake-based build system for Python interpreter
 - Generated functions in Python using Numba
-- ipywidgets: interactive widgets in Jupyter notebooks
+- IPyWidgets: interactive widgets in Jupyter notebooks

 Birds of a Feather Sessions
 ===========================